MicrosoftDocs/win32/desktop-src/CIMWin32Prov/reset-method-in-class-cim-nonvolatilestorage.md

 ---
-Description: The Reset method of the CIM\_NonVolatileStorage class requests a reset of the logical device. ms.assetid: 5fa02e46-4823-4ffa-b4e9-0930fed6fb03 ms.tgt_platform: multiple
+description: The Reset method of the CIM\_NonVolatileStorage class requests a reset of the logical device. ms.assetid: 5fa02e46-4823-4ffa-b4e9-0930fed6fb03 ms.tgt_platform: multiple
 title: Reset method of the CIM_NonVolatileStorage class